nodejs/node/doc/guides/usage-of-primordials-in-core.md

 }
 ```

-This is code can be de-sugared to:
+This code is expanded internally to something that looks like:

 ```js
 {